mvolkmann/blog/src/swift/why-swift.md

 // which will be nil if the Array is empty. func statistics(_ values: [Double]) -> (Double?, Double?, Double?) {
     let sum = values.reduce(0) { $0 + $1 }
-    let average = values.isEmpty ? nil : sum / Double(values.count)
+    // Dividing an Int by an Int truncates the result.
-    return (values.min(), values.max(), average)
+    // To get a Double result, at least one of the operands must be a Double. let average = values.isEmpty ? nil : sum / Double(values.count) return (values.min(), values.max(), average)
 }

 let numbers = [3.0, 7.0, 1.0, 4.0]
 let results = statistics(numbers)
-// Note the use of the indices 0, 1, and 2 to get values within the tuple. if let minimum = results.0 { print("minimum is \(minimum)") } // 1.0
+// Note the use of the tuple indices 0, 1, and 2 to get values within the tuple. if let minimum = results.0 { print("minimum is \(minimum)") } // 1.0
 if let maximum = results.1 { print("maximum is \(maximum)") } // 7.0
 if let average = results.2 { print("average is \(average)") } // 3.75